andyfischer/nocopypaste/README.md

 # nocopypaste #

-Handful of command line scripts for automating various coding tasks with OpenAI's chat API (GPT 3.5).
+Handful of command line scripts for automating various coding tasks with OpenAI's chat API (using gpt-3.5-turbo).

-Currently optimized for Typescript code.
+Currently optimized for working with Typescript code.

 Current state is that this project has a lot of random opinions and is changing rapidly.
 I'm expecting that people might want to see the project as an example but might not use it directly.